Osthe

-Produced by Balaji Real Media, Renny Johnson and distributed by Reliance Entertainment, the film was launched at AVM Studios in Chennai in May 2011; principal photography began in Mysore the following month.
-Its music was composed by Sai Thaman, with cinematography by Gopinath and editing by V. T. Vijayan.
-The film was released worldwide on 8 December 2011 to mixed reviews from critics.
+Produced by Balaji Real Media, the film began production in June 2011 and ended that November.
+It was shot mainly in Mysore, with sporadic schedules in Chennai.
+The music was composed by Thaman S, with cinematography by Gopinath and editing by V. T. Vijayan.
+The film was released in theatres on 8 December 2011.

 Plot

-The film begins with Velan, a young boy living with his mother, stepbrother, Balan, and stepfather, Subbaiah Pillai, whom he despises.
-Fifteen years later, Boxer Daniel, a politician, attempts to bribe the residents of 14 villages to win the by-election.
+Velan, a young boy, lives with his mother, younger half-brother Balan, and stepfather Subbaiah Pillai, whom he despises.
+Fifteen years later, Boxer Daniel, a corrupt politician, attempts to bribe the residents of 14 villages to win the by-election.
 When Daniel's goons try to distribute the money, Velan, now a police officer named Osthe Velan, confronts them and seizes the funds.
 Velan still harbours hatred towards his stepfamily.
 Balan falls in love with Nirmala, but his father disapproves due to a loan he took to start an oil mill, which he can only repay if Balan marries a wealthy woman.

 Meanwhile, Daniel becomes enraged when he learns the money has not been distributed and attempts to contact his goons.
-The goons mistakenly go to the Kattupakkam Police Station while searching for Osthe Velan's house, leading to a chase between them and the police team.
+The goons mistakenly go to the Kattupakkam Police Station while searching for Velan's house, leading to a chase between them and the police team.
 During the pursuit, Velan falls in love with Neduvalli, whose father is a drunkard.
 Daniel tries to retrieve the money with the collector's support, but Velan refuses to return it and mocks him instead.
 Daniel confronts Velan at the check post, but Velan displays his attitude, irritating Daniel.
 Daniel hires a contract killer to eliminate Velan.

 Balan steals the money from Velan to marry Nirmala and gives it to her father, who accepts their marriage.
 Velan asks for Neduvalli's hand in marriage, but she declines, citing her need to care for her ailing father.
 Upon returning home, Velan discovers his mother's lifeless body.
-At her funeral, he urges his stepfather and brother to reconcile, but they refuse.
+At her funeral, he unsuccessfully urges his stepfather and brother to reconcile.
 A fight ensues between the contract killer's goons and Velan at the railway station, resulting in the contract killer's death.
 Velan deceives the Police Commissioner, claiming the contract killer was hiding to assassinate Daniel.